◊◊◊◊

 3 cups fresh or frozen cranberries

-1 medium orange (peel, section, cut sections into halves or thirds, remove seeds)
+1 medium orange (peel, section, cut sections into pieces, remove seeds)

 Combine cornstarch (or arrowroot), Splenda, and water in medium saucepan.
 Stir until dissolved.
 Add cranberries and orange pieces.
 Bring to a boil, stirring constantly, over medium-high heat.
 Reduce heat and simmer, stirring often, for 5 minutes or until cranberry skins begin to pop and mixture begins to thicken.
 Set aside to cool.
 Cover and chill at least 3 hours before serving.